kxifi/cybersec-certification-work/README.md

 * **Data Classification:** Understanding and applying principles of PII and SPII protection.

 ### **Note**
-* **The main assessment file, along with all the additional files mentioned inside it, are included in this GitHub repo.**
+* **The main assessment file, along with all the additional files mentioned, are included in this GitHub repo.**